 Explainer videos are especially great for visual learning in a sense that they can do things that might be impossible for teachers to do if they’re teaching remotely.
 In the classroom, if you’re trying to chart a timeline, or you’re referencing a map, or you’re trying to demonstrate a graph for students you have a blackboard or a map to use as a reference point.
 At home, you may be teaching out of your bedroom, kitchen table, or an office that doesn’t have these supplies.
 However, with an animated explainer video you have high-quality, dynamic, engaging images that students can reference, and that you don’t have to spend time creating yourself if you work with Explainify.

 As educators know, students need different styles of teaching to fully enrich their educational lives, and with the current workload of teachers so heavy, it can be a lot to ask of teachers to figure out how to switch things up for students—or to even have the capacity or tools to help diversify learning for students when they’re doing all of this at home or in a reduced capacity at school.

-With animated educational explainer videos that can help diversify learning by engaging students in new, exciting, and impactful ways.
+With Explainify, educators can take a bit of pressure off their shoulders, knowing that they have access to an expert team who’ve worked on countless animated educational explainer videos that can help diversify learning by engaging students in new, exciting, and impactful ways.
 With animated learning videos, educators have access to give students the tools to engage with learning materials in engaging, dynamic, and unique ways.
 They also have access to styles of teaching and teaching tools they wouldn’t normally have via educational video production.